-In today’s technology driven business environment, almost every business needs a website to represent it in the digital universe.
+In today’s technology-driven business environment, almost every business needs a website to represent itself in the digital universe.
 However, for your website to be effective as a business tool that drives growth and helps market your company, following certain best practices is extremely important.
 In the absence of these, your website will just be one of the millions of sites on the internet that nobody knows or cares about.

 Marketing has changed - everyone knows that.
 Digital media has irreversibly altered the way marketers go about their job.
 From online lead generation to social media, email campaigns and Search Engine Optimization (SEO), businesses that remain oblivious to these new realities of marketing and selling, are shooting themselves in the head.

 At the center of this digital universe is the website.
 Let’s take a look at some absolutely essential features of a great business website.

 1. Loading Time / Speed

 2. Beautiful Interface Design

 First impressions matter.
 Research shows that 38% of people will stop engaging with a website if the layout and design of the page is unattractive.
 Source (Adobe).
 Having an aesthetically pleasing website design creates a positive first impression about your business.
 Further, the look and feel should match the nature of your business.
 You don’t want your restaurant website looking industrial or a corporate website looking too casual.
 Avoid clutter, use pleasing colors and appealing typography.
 Make sure the images used are not pixelated.
 Be aware of contemporary design trends and ensure your website design appeals to the tastes of your target audience.

 3. Mobile Optimised